vincenteab/Vincente_MyRuns/readme.txt

-Code from MainActivity.kt file that includes functionality of smartphone camera and display of image: val imgFile = File(getExternalFilesDir(null), imgFileName)
+Code from ProfileScreen.kt file that includes functionality of smartphone camera and display of image: val imgFile = File(getExternalFilesDir(null), imgFileName)

         imgUri = FileProvider.getUriForFile(this, "com.example.vincente_buenaventura_myruns1",